LEARNAcademy/syllabus/rails/validations.md

 ```

 ##### Validates Belong To
-Rails will default adds validations to the belongs to relationship in a database.
+Rails by default adds validations to the `belongs_to` relationship in a database.
 If you want an optional `belongs_to` relationship, you can set it up like this:

-*app/models/phone.rb*
+**app/models/phone.rb**
 ```ruby
 class Phone < ApplicationRecord belongs_to :contact, optional: true